fluxcd/website/content/en/docs/faq.md

 cd ./deploy/prod && kustomize create --autodetect --recursive
 ```

+### How can I safely move resources from one dir to another?

+To move manifests from a directory synced by a Flux Kustomization to another dir synced by a
+different Kustomization, first you need to disable garbage collection then move the files.

+Assuming you have two Flux Kustomization named `app1` and `app2`, and you want to move a
+deployment manifests named `deploy.yaml` from `app1` to `app2`:

+1. Disable garbage collection by setting `prune: false` in the `app1` Flux Kustomization.
+Commit, push and reconcile the changes e.g. `flux reconcile ks flux-system --with-source`.
+2. Verify that pruning is disabled in-cluster with `flux export ks app1`.
+3. Move the `deploy.yaml` manifest to the `app2` dir, then commit, push and reconcile e.g. `flux reconcile ks app2 --with-source`.
+4. Verify that the deployment is now managed by the `app2` Kustomization with `flux tree ks apps2`.
+5. Reconcile the `app1` Kustomization and verify that the deployment is no longer managed by it `flux reconcile ks app1 && flux tree ks app1`.
+6. Finally, enable garbage collection by setting `prune: true` in `app1` Kustomization, then commit and push the changes upstream.

 ### Why are kubectl edits rolled back by Flux?

 If you use kubectl to edit an object managed by Flux, all changes will be undone